 Mimicry – Look Who’s Talking

-In the case of the Congo grey, it does so in the voice of the human that it is copying.
-The Timneh grey, however, speaks in its own voice.
+More impressive is its ability to mimic human speech.
+The Congo grey speaks in the voice of the human that it is copying.
+However, the Timneh speaks in its own voice.

 African greys are even capable of singing.